simpleanalytics/blog/_posts/2022-08-08-the-complete-overview-from-101-noyb-complaints-to-banning-google-analytics.md

 ---
 title: "The Complete Overview: From 101 noyb complaints to banning Google Analytics"
-author_slug: iron
+author_slug: carlo
-author: Iron Brands
+author: Carlo Cilento
 excerpt: "A detailed overview of the current privacy issues with regard to data transfer to the U.S."
 image: https://assets.simpleanalyticsassets.com/blog/2022-complete-overview/complete-overview.png
 draft: true